Course Distinctions: Leadership in Health Care

 “Our education program is all about active learning, problem solving and partnering with our community—this is what makes the Betty Irene Moore School of Nursing innovative,” says Deborah Ward, the associate dean for academics, charged with collaborating with the Nursing Science and Health-Care Leadership Graduate Group to create this new curriculum.
 “We teach leadership throughout and our students are already benefitting, as some have already received work promotions.”

 Leadership is a primary focus the moment students arrive at the School of Nursing each September.
-New students participate in a week-long immersion experience to launch their studies.
+New students participate in a three-day immersion experience to launch their studies.
 More than an orientation seminar about logistics, immersion week is a soul-searching opportunity for students to closely examine the leaders they want to become and the changes they hope to make in health care, Ward said.

 Students learn to evaluate their skills first.
 After assessing themselves, the students mentor others and lead projects to enhance these skills at a deeper level.
-For example, one student worked with consulting faculty member Jann Murray-Garcia to teach part of a new Race and Health Institute at UC Davis Health System.
+For example, one student worked with consulting faculty member Jann Murray-Garcia to teach part of a new Race and Health Institute at UC Davis Health.
 Other students developed leadership skills through the organization of a town-hall meeting with health-care leaders and consumers to discuss necessary improvements to the nation’s health-care system.

-“This class and everything we learn at the School of Nursing helps us achieve our goal to become future leaders in health care and create innovative solutions,” said Lori Madden, a student in the School of Nursing’s inaugural classes.
+“This class and everything we learn at the School of Nursing helps us achieve our goal to become future leaders in health care and create innovative solutions,” said Lori Madden, a doctoral alumna in the School of Nursing’s inaugural classes.
 “We learn to see leadership in ourselves and others around us.
 Leadership opportunities occur regularly in every aspect of our lives, in big and small ways, but we don’t always recognize them.”

 For the first Leadership in Health Care class in early 2011, Young and Chandler invited nurse leaders from Sacramento and Yolo counties to mentor students and discuss how they developed leadership roles in their careers.
 The invited guests represented a variety of nursing leadership roles, including former California Assemblywoman and Yolo County Supervisor Helen M. Thomson and Pat McFarland, chief executive officer at the Association of California Nurse Leaders.
 Young said the dialogue was beneficial for both the students, who had the opportunity to talk one on one with highly respected leaders in the community, and for the guests, who shared their passion to mentor future leaders and elevate the nursing profession.

 “From the bedside to the boardroom, leadership is at the core of nursing,” Young said.
-“Nurses are essential health-care leaders who advance new policies, manage complex health organizations, and discover solutions to the urgent issues in our society.
+“Nurses are essential health care leaders who advance new policies, manage complex health organizations, and discover solutions to the urgent issues in our society.
 Whether they contribute to a team of care providers, conduct nursing research, or serve as a faculty member, nurses will advance a new paradigm in American health care.”

 Contributions to nursing leadership are also emphasized in the recruitment and development of the school’s founding faculty.
 According to Ward, schools often search for faculty based on areas of specialty.
 Candidates for faculty positions at the Betty Irene Moore School are asked to demonstrate their commitment to leadership and the vision of the school along with their work in specialty areas.